-I never imagined that within a year my concept of church would be torn down and rebuilt.
+I never imagined that within a year my concept of the church would be torn down and rebuilt.

 We moved from Los Angeles to San Jose in the summer of 2019.
 This was not our first move.
 My husband and I had moved across six cities and two continents in our twelve-year marriage.
 So, I knew the drill.
 Unpack boxes and furnish the new house.
 Introduce myself to neighbors.
 Find the nearest Trader Joe’s and nail salon.
 And, look for a church.

 Everywhere my husband and I pitched our tent, finding a church made it to the top of our to-do list.
 Simon and I were born and raised in Indian Christian homes where church-going was emphasized as a spiritual discipline.
-We viewed church as extended family.
+We viewed the church as an extended family.

-As children and young adults, we were involved in church not just as Sunday service congregants but also as helpers, volunteers, and ministry leaders.
+As children and young adults, we were involved in our church not just as Sunday service congregants but also as helpers, volunteers, and ministry leaders.
 As a married couple with a young son, we found community and fellowship through churches that served as anchors for our nomadic family.

 Confident that our time-tested process of exploring churches would lead to the right church again this time, we began the journey.
 Prayer served as both our map and compass.

-We used the Internet to make a list of churches within a ten-mile radius of our house and whose statement of faith was aligned with ours.
+We used the Internet to make a list of churches within a 10-mile radius of our house and whose statement of faith was aligned with ours.
 We conducted a thorough search of church websites, like detectives profiling the personality and culture of the congregation.
 Churches recommended by friends were also investigated and put on a preferred list.

 Armed with information and prayer and united in our quest for a church, our family visited the churches on our list, one by one, Sunday after Sunday.

 What did we look for in a church?